yuvraj24/WhatsApp-Clone/README.md

 ### Website 🌏
 Visit the following website for live action of Whatsapp Clone Web<br>
 <a href="https://whatsappclone-614cb.web.app/">WhatsApp Clone Web</a>

+### WhatsApp Status Library ✨
+For displaying WhatsApp status like view you can check out the below npm with great extent of customisation & flexibility.<br>
+<a href="https://github.com/yuvraj24/react-native-stories-view">React Native Stories View</a>

 ## Author  ✍️